FRINXrepo/docs-public/_pages/odl_distribution.md

 **Curated and tested** - each release passes through stages of rigorous quality assurance before we make it available to our customers.

-**We also add components and modules** that make the Frinx distribution simpler to use and operate compared with other solutions on the market.
+**We also add components and modules** that make the Frinx distribution simpler to use and operate compared with other solutions on the market. *For example, our [CLI plugin][1] means Frinx ODL can communicate with devices even if they don't speak NETCONF or any other programmatic API.*

+*We've also added automated provisioning of [L2][2] and [L3VPN][3].*

-Frinx also offers training, customized consulting and development packages to bootstrap, accelerate or implement your ODL and open source based networking projects.
+Frinx also offers **training, customized consulting and development** packages to bootstrap, accelerate or implement your ODL and open source based networking projects.

 For questions and orders please contact our team at <a href="mailto:info@frinx.io" target="_blank">info@frinx.io</a>.